Espruen/Espruen/README.md

 - 👋 Hi, I’m @Espruen
-- 👀 I’m interested in modeling & simulation, programming, and GNU/Linux
+- 👀 Interested in modeling & simulation, software integration and testing, and bash scripting
-- 🌱 I’m currently learning Git, re-learning Python and Ansible
+- 🌱 I’m currently learning Git, re-learning Python, LaTeX and Ansible
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...

 <!---
 Espruen/Espruen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.